Banging Toolbox

 With the MAC700, you get comparable power and performance as the most rugged industrial machines, in a much more convenient and portable package.

-The MAC700 has many other features that make it a top-rated portable air compressor for DIYers and professional builders and welders.
+The MAC700 contains many other attributes that make it a top-rated portable air compressor for DIYers, professional carpenters, and welders.

-It has a copper-finned discharge tubing that improves heat dissipation and reduces water build-up in the tank.
+It harnesses a copper-finned discharge tubing that improves heat dissipation and reduces water build-up in the tank.

 Add to that the large industrial air filter that increases air intake and improves efficiency, and you have a powerful air compressor that can handle pretty much any job.